rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 Our TodoList App uses `vuex` to manage the state of the apps' todos and `axios` HTTP library to connect to the backend. `Vuex` is an opinionated framework for managing application state and has some key design features you will need to know to continue with the exercise.

 In `vuex` the application state is managed by a `store`.
 The `store` houses all the todos we have retrieved from the backend as well as the `getter` methods for our array of `todos`.
-In order to make changes to the store, we could call the store directly and update each todo item but as earlier said; vuex is an opinionated module with it's own way of updating the store.
+In order to make changes to the store, we could call the store directly and update each todo item but as earlier said; vuex is an opinionated module with its own way of updating the store.
 It is bad practice to call the store directly.

 There are two parts of the lifecycle to updating the store, the `actions` & `mutations`.
 When the user clicks a todo to mark it as complete; the `actions` are called.
 An action could involve a call to the backend or some pre-processing of the data.
 Once this is done, the change is committed to the store by calling the `mutation` function.
 A store should only ever be manipulated through a mutation function.
 Calling the mutation will then update the todo object in the apps local store for rendering in the view.